jlburky/linux-config/README.md

 ## Directories
 * `home` - files to be directly linked to the user's home directory.
-* `scripts` - scripts to automate the environment.
+* `scripts` - scripts to automate the environment; each script is prepended numerically to provide a run order and must be run from this directory.
+* `configuraions` - files and directories that don't map directly to a user's `$HOME` directory.

 ## Files
 * `home/.bashrc` - my bash configurations.